COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

       update", whether you like it or not.
 This can be difficult for programmers who wish to track your ontology.

-      An alternative viewpoint is that your data file is simply providing a missing part of the ontological specification.
+      An alternative view is that your data file is simply providing a missing part of the ontological specification, which software can dynamically implement.

-5. Software-specific names.
+6. Software-specific names.
 Any data name that essentially refers to the input or output of some software package calculation has value in proportion to the number of people with access to the version of the software in question, or to the extent to which the software setting/output can be linked to specific calculations through documentation or source code.
-Given this, the value of such data names is likely to decline over time.
+Given this, the value of such data names is likely to decline rapidly over time.
 Therefore, where such data names occur, attempt to rephrase them in non-software-specific terms.
 Instead of "multiplicity as calculated by XYZ Version 1.2", write "the number of special positions divided by the number of general positions".

-6. Instrument-specific names.
+7. Instrument-specific names.
 Similarly, any data name whose definition refers to the configuration of an instrument in a way that is insufficient to enable reproduction in a different lab or independent modelling is unlikely to be of use outside the lab that produced it.
 Instead of "Position of motor mom" think "monochromator takeoff angle".
 Of course, a large facility may choose to create an ontology for in-house use in which case such definitions might be sufficient for internal purposes when combined with local knowledge.

-At the completion of this step, your ontology has all the information necessary to use it for data transfer.
-We now draw out some important features of the ontology for practical use.

 Step 4: Data blocks
 -------------------

+At the completion of the previous step, your ontology has all the information necessary to use it for data transfer.
+We now draw out some important features of the ontology for practical use.

 When you consider your data names, it is likely that some of them will have the same value over the entire data set that you wish to transfer